Phillip Glasier: Second World War

-During WWII Glasier was an instructor in the Royal Armoured Corp.
+During WWII Glasier was an instructor in the Royal Armoured Corps.
 He was stationed initially at Bovington Camp in Dorset, and while waiting for a commission he became an instructor for arms and then tanks.
 He finally went to the Royal Military Academy Sandhurst as a gunnery instructor.
 Glasier was demobilised in 1950 after 6 years' service.

 Middle years

 His father had died during his period of military service and he was unable to return to his former employment.
 He set up as a press photographer in London but found it unsatisfactory and moved to Salisbury, where he set up a photography shop specialising in bird photographs.
 At this time Peter Scott was starting the Severn Wildfowl Trust (now the Wildfowl and Wetlands Trust) and Glasier sent him a photograph of a mallard, hoping that Scott might buy it.
 He not only bought it but commissioned Glasier to take more photographs at the Wildfowl Trust, something he did on annual visits.

 In 1953 Glasier took a minor part as the 'Royal Falconer' in a film called The Sword and the Rose.
 His role involved flying falcons to add authenticity to the drama.
 This film starred James Robertson Justice who was later to invite Glasier to be his personal falconer.
 He was also responsible for the flying of falcons for the film Knights of the Round Table starring Ava Gardner and Robert Taylor.

 Shortly after this Glasier and his family moved to Black Isle, Inverness, Scotland to take up James Robertson Justice's offer of employment.
 Further falconry work was provided for an episode of a 1959 TV series called Three Golden Nobles.
 Later he returned to Melbury Osmond in Dorset, south-west England, returning annually to Scotland for the shooting season to fly his birds for, among others, Prince Philip and Charles, Prince of Wales.
 In 1963 he undertook an overland trek to the Middle East and India in search of Hodgson's hawk eagles (Nisaetus nipalense).
 The trip was undertaken with his friend Peter Combe in an ancient Austin Gypsy.

 In 1963 Glasier wrote the autobiographical As The Falcon Her Bells (title from Shakespeare's As You Like It, act III, scene iii.) recalling his early life and his influential uncle.

-In 1965 Glasier went to the Royal Navy Air Station in Lossiemouth, Scotland to demonstrate how trained raptors could be used to prevent bird strikes on planes by clearing the runways of seagulls and other birds.
+In 1965 Glasier went to Royal Navy Air Station Lossiemouth, Scotland to demonstrate how trained raptors could be used to prevent bird strikes on planes by clearing the runways of seagulls and other birds.
 This was the first time that falcons had been used in this way.